▪ Body Donation / Organ & Tissue Donation

 Federal Trade Commission (FTC) See Rights, Rules, Laws page.

 Funeral Consumers Alliance, FCA of Minnesota's "mother ship," was begun in 1963 to give grieving families a voice in a transaction we’ll all face, but that few of us want to plan for.
 FCA helped the Federal Trade Commission (FTC) enact the first federal regulations protecting funeral consumers (the “Funeral Rule”).
 The FCA federation of 80 local nonprofits helps Americans find reasonably priced funerals, burials and cremations, as well as by helping resolve consumer complaints.
-You can download over 20 FAQ pamphlets on funeral planning, cost-saving tips, and your consumer rights, in a printable format, here.

 The Order of the Good Death is a group of funeral industry professionals, academics, and artists exploring ways to prepare a death phobic culture for inevitable mortality.
 Founded in 2011 by Caitlin Doughty, a Los Angeles mortician, the Order advocates accepting that “death itself is natural, but the death anxiety and terror of modern culture are not.”
 The Order's website showcases people and ideas at the forefront of the revolution in the way we handle death.